Phyllis Mudford King

 Phyllis Evelyn Mudford was born in 1905 in Wallington, Surrey.
 She was educated at Sutton High School, where she was Captain of Tennis, and one of the school's four houses is named in her honour.
 She won the Wimbledon Ladies' Doubles Championship in 1931 with partner Dorothy Shepherd-Barron, and last took part in the tournament in 1953.

 In 1931, she won the singles title at the Kent Championships after defeating Dorothy Round in the final in straight sets.
 In 1934, she again won the title beating Joan Hartigan in the final.
 She played for Britain in the Wightman Cup in 1930, 1931, 1932 and 1935.

+In a codicil to her will, dated 14 February 1983, King left a legacy to the All England Club Wimbledon for "a Trophy to be competed for annually".

 Marriage

-Mudford married Maurice Richard King in 1932.
+Mudford married Maurice Richard King at St Mark with St Philip, Reigate on 30 April 1932.